Home Care Worker Immigration Pilots

 • Six months of recent, relevant work experience; OR

-• An education credential of atleast six months related to home care training.
+• An education credential of atleast six months related to home care training, completed in the last two years.

 No in-Canada work experience is required for these new streams.